ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Migrating content to the main repository
 ========================================

 As noted above, the `teaching instance`_ used in this tutorial is not suitable for permanent storage of your work.
 One of the advantages of using a distributed version control system to manage PMR :term:`workspaces` is that it is straightforward to move the entire workspace, including the full history and provenance record, from one location to another.
-Recent releases of PMR2 have also provided the feature to export exposures so that they can then be imported into another PMR2 instance.
+Recent releases of PMR Software have also provided the feature to export exposures so that they can then be imported into another PMR Software instance.

-If you would like to move your work from the teaching instance of the model repository into a *new* workspace on the main repository (or from any PMR2 instance to another one), you should follow these steps:
+If you would like to move your work from the teaching instance of the model repository into a *new* workspace on the main repository (or from any PMR Software instance to another one), you should follow these steps:

 1. Ensure that you have pushed all your commits to the source instance;
 #. :ref:`Create the new workspace <PMR-creatingNewWorkspace>` in the destination repository;